sammya24/nebula/README.md

 # nebula
 Thanks for taking the time to check out my project!
-This is a design-heavy project where users can learn more about astrology and discover their astrological sign.
+This is a design-heavy project where users can learn more about astrology and discover their astrological signs.
+Page is fully responsive at different screen sizes.

 # link
 Check it out here: https://wustl-cse204a-sp2024-2.github.io/final-project-sammya24/